raswonders/article-preview-component/README.md

-# Frontend Mentor - Article preview component solution
+# Article preview component solution

 This is a solution to the [Article preview component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/article-preview-component-dYBN_pYFT).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents